zukunft/zukunft.com/docs/llm/pending.md

 # pending - list of planned llm prompts with prio 1

-### triple

-show the missing db fields in the triple default view: the weight, the condition formula

-### verb

-extend the verb default view, which today only shows the verb name and the related triples, with the missing db fields: the description, the plural (name_plural), the reverse (name_reverse), the plural reverse (name_plural_reverse), the name used in formulas (formula_name) and the usage

 ### values

-show the missing db fields in the value default view: the source of the value, the timestamp of the last update and the share and protection status
+show the missing value db fields in the value default view: the source of the value, the timestamp of the last update and the share and protection status

 ### source

-add the missing db field to the source add and edit views: the code_id field, shown only for users whose profile passes can_set_code_id (for sources the code_id is a user changeable field)
+add the missing source db field to the source add and edit views: the code_id field, shown only for users whose profile passes can_set_code_id (for sources the code_id is a user changeable field)

 extend the source default view, which today only shows the source name and the related values, with the missing db fields: the source type, the url as a link, the description and the usage